Billgeorge/drondelivery/README.md

 DRON-DELIVERY

-This project is the implementation of a dron delivery system with a input of instructions using files.
+This project is the implementation of a Dron delivery system with files as source instructions. using files.

 INITIAL CONSIDERATIONS